 Truth or Dare is one of those timeless games that works at almost any gathering — sleepovers, birthday parties, family game nights, team building events, and friend hangouts.
-The challenge is always coming up with good questions and dares on the spot when it is your turn to ask.
+The challenge is always coming up with good questions and dares on the spot.
+This list has 50 ideas across three age groups — kids, teens, and adults — plus tips on how to use the Truth or Dare spin wheel to make the game run smoothly.

 Truth or Dare for Kids (Ages 6–12)